anuragmgithub/dbt-work/README.md

 Intermediate models: Create an intermediate folder for models that perform transformations between staging and marts.
 Marts: Place reporting or business-level models in a marts folder.
 Testing and documentation: Consider separate folders for tests, docs, and seeds (if used).

+## Purpose of ref() in dbt
+2. Why ref('raw_orders') and not orders?
+In dbt, a model is typically a SQL file located in the models/ folder.
+When you run dbt run, dbt compiles the SQL code in each model and runs it to create tables or views.
+The table raw_orders likely refers to another model in your dbt project (not an actual table in the database).
+So, raw_orders is a model that you have defined earlier in your dbt project, and ref('raw_orders') will create a reference to that model.
+3. Table vs Model
+If you are referring to a physical table in your database (i.e., one that already exists before running dbt), you would use its actual name (e.g., orders).
+However, when you reference {{ ref('raw_orders') }}, you're telling dbt to refer to a model named raw_orders that may exist in your models/ folder.
+The table/view that dbt creates for this model will be named raw_orders, and dbt will automatically create a dependency to build that model before using it in other models.
+4. Why Use ref() Instead of Direct Table Name?
+Using ref() has a few advantages:

+Dependency management: dbt knows that cleaned_orders depends on raw_orders and will build the models in the correct order.
+Cross-environment compatibility: When using ref(), dbt ensures that it refers to the correct schema and table for the current environment (e.g., dev, prod).
+Avoid hard-coding table names: Using ref() ensures that you are always referencing the correct table created by dbt, even if the actual table name changes due to configurations or renaming.
+For example, dbt might prepend the schema (e.g., dev_raw_orders or prod_raw_orders).